Cross-Resolution Distribution Matching for Diffusion Distillation: Experiments

 We evaluate the text-to-image generation performance of RMD across multiple representative backbones.
 We adopt a two-stage inference strategy consisting of two low-resolution steps followed by two high-resolution steps, denoted as an NFE of 2+2.
 The results are presented in Tab.~\ref{tab:comparison}.
 From the results, we draw the following observations: (1) Distribution matching methods frequently outperform the base models in certain metrics.
 This superiority is primarily attributable to the transition from error-prone multi-step trajectories to direct mappings, thereby eliminating cumulative sampling drift.
 (2) Our method consistently outperforms baselines via cross-resolution distillation.
 By anchoring core semantic layouts at lower resolutions during early denoising, the model expands its effective receptive field and suppresses high-frequency artifacts.
 This prioritizes global structural coherence before transitioning to fine-grained local refinement.
 (3) RMD maintains high fidelity while delivering superior inference efficiency—achieving a 33.4$\times$ acceleration compared to base SDXL and outperforming current step-distillation baselines.
-Qualitative examples are provided in Appendix~\ref{appendix:visual_results}.
+Relative to distilled baselines, RMD achieves 1.67$\times$ (SDXL), 1.68$\times$ (PixArt-$\alpha$), 1.60$\times$ (SD3.5), and 1.53$\times$ (Wan2.1) speedup.
+Qualitative examples are provided in Appendix E.